Processors reference

 For example, $2 references the second capture group.

-When the replacement text doesn't reference a capture group, the capture group is ignored.
+When the replacement text doesn't reference a capture group, any specified capture group is ignored.

 Consider the email address username@example.org that you want to redact to u***@example.org.